medxiaorudan/SmartCustomerService/README.md

      The frontend will be accessible at `http://localhost:3000`.

+4. **Ollama Setup for Local Deployment**:

+   - **Install Ollama**:

+     Download and install Ollama onto your platform.
+Instructions are available on the [Ollama website](https://ollama.com/).

+   - **Deploy DeepSeek-R1 Model Locally**:

+     Use Ollama to pull and run the DeepSeek-R1 model:

+     ```bash
+     ollama pull deepseek-v2
+     ```

+     This command downloads the DeepSeek-R1 model for local use. citeturn0search0

+   - **Deploy bge-large Embedding Model Locally**:

+     Similarly, pull the bge-large embedding model:

+     ```bash
+     ollama pull bge-large
+     ```

+     This command downloads the bge-large embedding model for local use. citeturn0search5

 ## Usage

 - **Admin Access**: Navigate to the admin login page at `http://localhost:3000/admin` and enter your credentials to upload or manage company information.